yossizap/jconf/README.md

 jconf::Config config("config.json", "schema.json");
 config.load();

+// Load an external schema for initialization validation
+// Primarily useful for the validation of 'required' fields config.load(./ext_schema.json);

 // Retrieve a key
 std::cout << config.get("some_key");
 // Even works with nested properties(converted to a JSON pointer)